Kannikakr/leedcode_questions/README.md

 Given a signed 32-bit integer x, return x with its digits reversed.
 If reversing x causes the value to go outside the signed 32-bit integer range [-231, 231 - 1], then return 0.

 Assume the environment does not allow you to store 64-bit integers (signed or unsigned).

+### 11. Complement of base 10 integer

+The complement of an integer is the integer you get when you flip all the 0's to 1's and all the 1's to 0's in its binary representation.

+For example, The integer 5 is "101" in binary and its complement is "010" which is the integer 2.
+Given an integer n, return its complement.